 a.
 The MPD approved Conducted Energy Weapon (CEW) (P&P 3-200) is considered a less-lethal weapon.

 b.
 MPD officers are only authorized to carry CEWs that are issued by the department.
 Personally owned CEWs, or those issued by another agency, are not authorized to be carried or utilized while an MPD officer is acting in their official MPD capacity.

-d.
+e.
 CEWs should generally be used in the probe mode.
-Use of CEWs in the drive stun mode shall be limited to defensive applications or to gain control of a subject who is exhibiting Aggressive Resistance if lesser attempts at control have been ineffective, or if the probe mode was ineffective.
+Use of CEWs in the drive stun mode shall be limited to defensive applications or to gain control of a subject who is exhibiting Aggressive Resistance or Assault if lesser attempts at control have been ineffective, or if the probe mode was ineffective.

 2. CEW Use

 When using a CEW, personnel should use it for one standard cycle (a standard cycle is five seconds) and pause to evaluate the situation to determine if subsequent cycles are necessary.